gcharang/react-komodefi-wasm/README.md

-# Komodo DeFi Guaranteed Swap UI
+# Use Komodo DeFi Framework's wasm module with react/next

 A Next.js-based web interface for interacting with the Komodo DeFi Framework (KDF) WebAssembly module.